mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 **Specifics of structure**

-- Context
-  - formal
+- context
+  - Why make games for education?
+    - a review of the literature
+    - motivation for making games
+  - informal (vs formal) context of game making
-  - informal
+    - barriers in general - and especially to informal
+  - Programs working to address challenges - and house informal pedagogies (move up?)
 - Pedagogies & Relevant Game Making Studies

+  - Design (thinking) stages
+  - Semantic waves and Primm
+  - umc
+  - Microworlds / Half baked games as constructionist Environments
+  - Pair programming
+  - Game Design patterns
+-

+**LR structure and how it addresses RQs**

+This chapter helps answer (does it need to do this?) the research questions in the following ways.
+In coverage of relevant studies I focus in particular the to barriers to participation and pedagogical elements which address them as notes in RQ1.

 This literature review then explores pedagogies of game making of similar digital making.

-**LR and how it addresses RQs**

-This chapter helps answer the research questions in the following ways.
-In coverage of relevant studies I focus in particular the to barriers to participation and pedagogical elements which address them as notes in RQ1.

-A section in the middle of the chapter addresses game design patterns in particular, as the focus of RQ2, and exposes gaps in the current research in the area of developing notice coding practices.
+A section addresses game design patterns in particular, as the focus of RQ2, and exposes gaps in the current research in the area of developing notice coding practices.

 RQ3 addresses the development of agency, a deeper exploration of which is covered Chapter 3.
 In this literature review of pedagogies, it is worth noting the following elements in pedagogies which are relevant to later discussion.